Passoll/Imposter-cloud-Unity/README.md

 ![4245773983](README.assets/4245773983.gif)

+This post is a sample of rendering the cloud with imposter method, with the imposter material generated from Houdini.
+There is still much feature to add.

-More can be seem on my blog
+More technical details can be seem on my blog

 https://aysebin.top/index.php/archives/353.html